 Active income is defined as the income you receive for performing a service or for trading your time for money.
 The money you earn from going to work for an employer or working in a business every day is a form of active income because you are trading your time and your services for the money you earn.

-Specific example of active income include your paycheck, commissions, bonuses and tips.
+Specific example of active income includes your paycheck, commissions, bonuses, and tips.

 You can increase your income through active income streams in the following ways:

 - Getting a better paying job in exchange for your time and skill